telefonicaid/fiware-skuld/README.rst

   (pip install -r requirements.txt --allow-all-external).
 - Configure file in tests/acceptance_tests/commons/configuration.py adding the keystone url, and a valid, user, password and tenant ID.
+- It is possible to deploy a valid Openstack testbed by using the fiware-testbed-deploy component: https://github.com/telefonicaid/fiware-testbed-deploy/

 Tests execution
 ***************